-Food Bank For New York City’s Indian American Council was formed to raise awareness, improve engagement, and channel resources and contributions of the Indian American community in New York City towards Food Bank’s mission to end hunger across the five boroughs.
-Heading the council is Co-Chair Payal Sharma, Managing Partner of Baar Baar restaurant, and Founders and Advisors, Raj Asava and Aradhana “Anna” Asava.
+Food Bank For New York City’s Indian American Council was formed to raise awareness, improve engagement, and channel resources and contributions of NYC’s Indian American community towards Food Bank’s mission to end hunger across the five boroughs.
+Heading the council are Co-Chair Payal Sharma, Managing Partner of Baar Baar restaurant, and Founders and Advisors, Raj Asava and Aradhana “Anna” Asava.

 Make a difference for New Yorkers in need